 Proposals may be submitted any time throughout the academic year; however, applicants should submit proposals well in advance of the date when the event is to take place -- at least four weeks is recommended to allow time for advance publicity.

 For advice or with questions, email Nate Therien, Director of Academic Programs, or contact him through campus mail or by calling (413) 542-4000.

-Applications should be submitted to Marie Muir and Nate Therien.
+Applications should be submitted to Brian Acevedo and Nate Therien.
 (Subject: Lecture Fund).